 aviation, cruise, ferries, and parks

 Most commercial airlines have issued responses to COVID-19, emphasizing the approach to safety and flexible options in light of the current situation.
 See statements from Air Canada and Westjet below.
-Note that all Air Canada flights from Prince Rupert (YPR) to Vancouver (YVR) are suspended from March 26th to June 22nd (estimated).
+Note that all Air Canada flights from Prince Rupert (YPR) to Vancouver (YVR) were suspended until June 22nd.
+As of June 23rd, flight service into Prince Rupert has resumed with reduced flights.
 The Northwest Regional Airport in Terrace remains unaffected at this time.

 Cruise ships with overnight accommodations allowed to carry more than 100 persons are prohibited from operating in Canadian waters until October 31, 2020.
 As of July 1, 2020, all other passenger vessels must follow provincial, territorial, local and regional health authority requirements for timelines and processes to resume operations.

 BC Ferries has announced the suspension of its regular summer schedule.
 For northern and mid-coast communities, BC Ferries will continue to operate at the current off-peak (winter) service levels.
 This means the Northern Expedition will travel between Port Hardy – Prince Rupert and Prince Rupert – Skidegate.
 The summer direct service from Bella Coola to Port Hardy will not be introduced at this time.
 Instead, service to these communities will continue to be provided by the Nimpkish and Northern Expedition.

 As of June 1, many BC Parks and provincial campgrounds across the province have re-opened for the 2020 camping season, with more campgrounds to open in the weeks to come.
 See below a link to all park status’ in BC.